Luis Robert Player Props: White Sox vs. Angels

 Luis Robert At The Plate

-- Robert leads Chicago with 50 hits, batting .251 this season with 26 extra-base hits.
+- Robert has 53 hits to go with a slugging percentage of .527, both of which rank first among Chicago hitters this season.

-- Among the qualified batters in baseball, his batting average ranks 92nd, his on-base percentage ranks 128th, and he is 23rd in the league in slugging.
+- Among the qualified batters in MLB action, his batting average ranks 78th, his on-base percentage ranks 119th, and he is 17th in the league in slugging.

+- In 63.0% of his 54 games this season, Robert has picked up at least one hit.
+He's also had 15 multi-hit games.

+- Looking at the 54 games he has played this season, he's hit a long ball in 12 of them (22.2%), and in 5.8% of his trips to the plate.

-- In 34.0% of his games this year, Robert has had at least one RBI.
-He's picked up more than one in 15.1% and driven in three or more of his team's runs in two contests.
+- In 33.3% of his games this season, Robert has had at least one RBI.
+He's picked up more than one in 14.8% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.